apache/trafficcontrol/.github/ISSUE_TEMPLATE/3-improvement-request.md

 ---
-name: Feature request
+name: Improvement request

-about: Suggest how to improve Traffic Control with something new
+about: Suggest how to improve an existing Traffic Control feature

 labels: enhancement